Updated: May 6, 2022

 The plan selected on Verizon's network may require a rated plan with a GB data transfer limit rather than an Unlimited data plan.
 However, you should consult with your Verizon account representative for all applicable plans for the Node or VidiU Go Node.

-Verizon will only allow the Node and VidiU Go Node to be activated on contract / post-paid plans at this time.
+Verizon in the past would only allow the Node and VidiU Go Node to be activated on contract / post-paid plans.
+This is no longer the case!

-Prepaid plans can not be initiated with the IMEI of a Node or VidiU Go Node, and are not intended for use with those devices on Verizon's network.
+Prepaid Data Only plans can now be initiated with the IMEI of a Node or VidiU Go Node, and will now work with those devices on Verizon's network.

 SIM cards with Static IP addresses